 Omar El Akkad is an author and journalist.
 He is the 2021 Scotiabank Giller Prize winner.
 He was born in Egypt, grew up in Qatar, moved to Canada as a teenager and now lives in the United States.
 The start of his journalism career coincided with the start of the war on terror, and over the following decade he reported from Afghanistan, Guantanamo Bay and many other locations around the world.
 His work earned a National Newspaper Award for Investigative Journalism and the Goff Penny Award for young journalists.
 His fiction and non-fiction writing has appeared in The New York Times, The Guardian, Le Monde, Guernica, GQ and many other newspapers and magazines.

 His debut novel, American War, is an international bestseller and has been translated into thirteen languages.
 It won the Pacific Northwest Booksellers’ Award, the Oregon Book Award for fiction, the Kobo Emerging Writer Prize and has been nominated for more than ten other awards.
 It was listed as one of the best books of the year by The New York Times, Washington Post, GQ, NPR, Esquire and was selected by the BBC as one of 100 novels that changed our world.
 His short story Government Slots was selected for the Best Canadian Stories 2020 anthology.
 His new novel, What Strange Paradise, was published in July 2022 from Knopf.
 What Strange Paradise is the story of two children finding their way through a hostile world.
 But it is also a story of empathy and indifference, of hope and despair—and about the way each of those things can blind us to reality.

-Denman Islanders: please consider purchasing this book through Abraxas, your local independent bookstore.
-Send an email to Tachi here: Abraxas
+Please consider purchasing this book through Abraxas, our local independent bookstore and an important parnter in the Festival.
+Send an email to: Abraxas

 Website: Open Link